Labetalol: Medical uses

 Labetalol is effective in the management of hypertensive emergencies, postoperative hypertension, pheochromocytoma-associated hypertension, and rebound hypertension from beta blocker withdrawal.

 It has a particular indication in the treatment of pregnancy-induced hypertension which is commonly associated with pre-eclampsia.

 It is also used as an alternative in the treatment of severe hypertension.

+Labetalol is useful in the treatment of acute cardiovascular toxicity (e.g. in overdose) caused by sympathomimetics like amphetamine, methamphetamine, cocaine, ephedrine, and pseudoephedrine.
+Other beta blockers are also used.
+However, the controversial yet possible phenomenon of "unopposed α-stimulation" with administration of selective beta blockers to block non-selective sympathomimetics potentially makes dual alpha-1 and beta blockers like labetalol and carvedilol more favorable for such purposes.
+The rate of unopposed α-stimulation with selective beta blockers has been reported to be 0.4%, whereas no cases of unopposed α-stimulation have been reported with dual alpha and beta blockers like labetalol.

 Special populations

 Pregnancy: studies in lab animals showed no harm to the baby.
 However, a comparable well-controlled study has not been performed in pregnant women.

 Nursing: breast milk has been shown to contain small amounts of labetalol (0.004% original dose).
 Prescribers should be cautious in the use of labetalol for nursing mothers.

 Pediatric: no studies have established safety or usefulness in this population.

 Geriatric: the elderly are more likely to experience dizziness when taking labetalol.
 Labetalol should be dosed with caution in the elderly and counseled on this side effect.